wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="Enmeshed"></a>

-## D. In a single 6-node datacenter (survive loss of an Availability Zone)
+## E. In a single 6-node datacenter (survive loss of an Availability Zone)

 ### HA (High Availability)